How to Manage Your Property From Abroad

 Countless Ethiopians move abroad every year in an attempt to visit their loved ones or see what the other world holds.
 However, for those lucky enough to own rental properties, what options are available?
 Some choose to pack-up and sell, yet there’s no reason these properties can’t continue to be a stress-free source of income.

-Whilst the obvious option would be to hire a property manager to handle the management, which are still a good idea and another option would be self-management!
-With the right guidance and strategy, self-management can be a straightforward process which can save a considerable sum on agency fees every month.
+Whilst the obvious option would be to hire a property manager to handle the management, which is still a good idea and another option would be self-management!
+With the right guidance and strategy, self-management can be a straightforward process that can save a considerable sum on agency fees every month.
 Read on for our advice on self-management; what to be aware of and how to make it work.